 NHS Scotland's values are at the heart of everything that this organisation does.
-These values, as outlined in the NHS Scotland Workforce Strategy Everyone Matters: 2020 Workforce Vision are: care and compassion; dignity and respect; openness, honesty and responsibility; and, quality and teamwork and guide the work of the Board in all that it does.
-As a member of the Boards, you will not only need to have the right skills, knowledge and experience for the role, but also be able to demonstrate behaviour aligned to these values.
+These values, as outlined in the Everyone Matters: 2020 Workforce Vision, are: care and compassion; dignity and respect; openness, honesty and responsibility; and, quality and teamwork and guide the work of the Board in all that it does.
+As a member of the Board, you will not only need to have the right skills, knowledge and experience for the role, but also be able to demonstrate behaviour aligned to these values.

-- an ability to influence decision making and challenge constructively;
+- Ability to influence decision making and challenge constructively

-- an ability to contribute to longer term planning by seeing the ‘bigger picture'; and
+- Ability to contribute to longer term planning by seeing the ‘bigger picture'

-- an ability to analyse and review complex issues.
+- Ability to analyse and review complex issues

-In addition to the above requirements, we are also looking for individuals to demonstrate one of the following either from Post A or Post B:
+As well as the above requirements, we are also looking for you to demonstrate your experience in ONE of the following:

-The Scottish Ministers particularly welcome applications from groups currently under-represented on Scotland's public bodies, such as women, disabled people, those from minority ethnic communities, and people aged under 50.
+Scottish Ministers particularly welcome applications from people with protected characteristics that are under-represented, such as disabled people, those from minority ethnic communities and people aged under 50.

 For more specific detail of the particular requirements of the roles, please see the the person specification, which forms part of the application pack.
 Also included in the pack is more detailed information about NHS Greater Glasgow and Clyde and its role within NHS Scotland.

-- Location: Meetings of the Board and its Committees will normally be held in Glasgow, but may on occasion be held elsewhere in the NHS Board area.
+- Location: The meetings for Greater Glasgow and Clyde NHS Board are normally held in Glasgow, but may on occasion be held elsewhere in the NHS Board area.

 - Further information: If you would like to discuss these opportunities in more detail, you are welcome to contact the Head of Corporate Governance and Administration, Elaine Vanhegan, by calling 0141 201 4607; or emailing Elaine.Vanhegan@ggc.scot.nhs.uk.